 Learn how to shot list a music video • Create a free shot list here

 Once you have a shot list, you can turn it into a storyboard, where you can draw out what each shot will look like as described on your list.
-If you want, you can then put the resulting images in your AV script for maximum clarity about what is shown when.
+If you want, you can then put the resulting images in your AV script for maximum clarity about what is shown and when.
 Read more on how to make a music video storyboard.

 3. Find your shooting location